DataLab-Platform/DataLab/doc/features/general/remotecontrol.rst

   - Get object list
   - Run calculation with parameters

-Some examples are provided to help implementing such a communication between your application and CobraDataLab:
+Some examples are provided to help implementing such a communication between your application and DataLab:
   - See ``cdl.tests.remoteclient_app`` module
   - See ``cdl.tests.remoteclient_unit`` module